PECE-project/drupal-pece/src/docs/source/docs/photo-essay-new.md

 INSERT SCREENSHOT

-8. Click Save.
-Next, fill out the "Contribution Metadada" section, making sure to select the correct license and add any critical commentary.
+8. Next, fill out the "Contribution Metadada" section, making sure to select the correct license and add any critical commentary.
 For the license, we encourage you to leave it as Attribution, Share Alike CC BY-SA, but you can choose any of the other Creative Commons license as you see fit.
 Descriptions of available creative commons licenses can be found here.

 Tag the content.
 As you type, suggested tags will be automatically generated if they exist already in the system.
 We recommend following theses suggestions and using existing tags if they are not too different from what you were intending, but feel free to make up new tags!